-Professor of Abnormal Psychology:-J. W. Bridges Assistant Professor of Abnormal Psychology- K. M. Banham Bridges
+PROFESSOR OF ABNORMAL PSYCHOLOGY:-J. W. BRIDGES Assistant Professor of Abnormal Psychology- K. M. BANHAM BRIDGES

 1. Normal and Abnormal Psychology.
 Psychophysiological standpoint, the relation of abnormal to normal mental life and behaviour, the mechanism of behaviour and the physical basis of consciousness, theories of the unconscious, the motivation of behaviour, association and dissociation; imitation, suggestion, instinct, habit, emotion, memory, intelligence, character, temperament, and their abnormalities.
 Text-book:-Bridges, J. W., Psychology, Normal and Abnormal.
 Two lectures a week.
-Autumn Term......Professor J. W. Bridges.
+Autumn Term . . . . . .
+Professor J. W. Bridges.

-I wo rectures a week.
-Indiantin Terminini Termini Terminini Termini The following are one term courses open to students in the Third, Fourth and Fifth Years and to graduates.
+The following are one term courses open to students in the Third, Fourth and Fifth Years and to graduates.

-- Mental Measurements.
+- 2. Mental Measurements.
 Intelligence tests, ratings of character and temperament, and other mental examination methods.
-The course will include practice in giving tests: This course is intended for students specializing in psychiatry.
-By arrangement......Prof.
-J. W. Bridges.
+The course will include practice in giving tests: This course is intended for students specializing in psychiatry. - 3.
+Child Psychology.
+Aspects of mental development, with special reference to the pre-school child.
+The course will include practical observations in the Montreal Foundling Hospital.
+This course is intended for students specializing in pædiatrics.
+By arrangement ......
+Prof. K. M. B. Bridges.

 4. Psychology in Industry.
 The selection of employees, the worker's efficiency, and his adjustment to his task.
-This course is intended for students specializing in Industrial Medicine.
-By arrangement......Prof.
-J. W. Bridges.